colinoflynn/picoemp-tdc-paper/picoemp/README.md

 * J. Toulemont, G. Chancel, J. M. Galliere, F. Mailly, P. Nouet and P. Maurine, "On the scaling of EMFI probes," 2021 Workshop on Fault Detection and Tolerance in Cryptography (FDTC), 2021.
 [Paper Link.](https://ieeexplore.ieee.org/abstract/document/9565575) [Slides Link.](https://jaif.io/2021/media/JAIF2021%20-%20Toulemont.pdf)
 * LimitedResults.
 "Enter the Gecko," 2021.
 [Blog Link](https://limitedresults.com/2021/06/enter-the-efm32-gecko/)

-### Useful References

-If you don't know where to start with FI, you may find a couple chapters of the [Hardware Hacking Handbook](https://nostarch.com/hardwarehacking) useful.

-You can see a demo of PicoEMP being used on a real attack in this [TI CC SimpleLink attack demo](https://github.com/KULeuven-COSIC/SimpleLink-FI/blob/main/notebooks/5_ChipSHOUTER-PicoEMP.ipynb).

 ## Using the PicoEMP

 The general usage of the PicoEMP is as follows: